 The Modern yet Minimal era

-The 2020s: Breaking the rules
+The 2020s: Breaking the Rules

 It wouldn’t be justifiable to pick a trend that best fits the current decade.
-3d depth and realism, illustrations, typography craze, earthy colors and a mix of all the decades, the 20s definitely have a wide range of designs.
+3d depth and realism, illustrations, typography craze, earthy colours and a mix of all the decades, the 20s definitely have a wide range of designs.

-With extreme advancements in technology, we’re curious to see what design would be in the next 50 years.
+With extreme advancements in technology, we’re curious to see what design would be like in the next 50 years.